What Are Allergies?

-The term allergy applies to an abnormal reaction by your immune system to a substance that is usually not harmful.
-Allergies come in a variety of forms and vary in severity from mildly bothersome to life-threatening.
-An estimated one-fifth of the Western Hemisphere's population suffers from allergies.
+Allergies are a reaction by your immune system to something that is usually not harmful.
+Allergies come in a variety of forms and can be anywhere from mildly bothersome to life-threatening.
+More than 50 million Americans have experienced various types of allergies each year.

 Types of Allergies